Get 80% off your plan for your first 6 months.*

 Does an employee need a starter checklist if they have a P45?

-If your new employee has a P45 from a previous job, they do not need to complete a starter checklist unless they left their last job before the start of the previous tax year.
+No, they don't need a starter checklist if they have a valid P45.
+The only exception is if they left their last job before the start of the previous tax year.

 Manage your payroll with ease

-Xero Payroll makes it easy to manage your payroll, reduce admin and save time.
-You can pay employees in just a few clicks, manage workplace pensions and stay compliant with HM Revenue and Customs requirements.
-The employee self-service feature lets staff view payslips or request annual leave.
+Xero Payroll makes it easy to manage your payroll, reduce admin, and save time.
+Process starter checklists, calculate the correct tax codes, and pay employees in just a few clicks.
+Manage workplace pensions and stay compliant with HMRC requirements.
+Staff can view payslips or request annual leave through employee self-service.

 FAQs on HMRC starter checklists

-Find answers to common questions about the HM Revenue and Customs starter checklist below.
+Find answers to common questions about the HM Revenue and Customs starter checklist.

 What happens if my employee selects the wrong statement?

-Choosing the wrong statement (A, B, or C) can lead to an incorrect tax code.
-This might mean your employee pays too much or too little tax.
-While this can be corrected by HMRC later, it's best to get it right from the start to ensure accurate pay.
+Choosing the wrong statement can lead to an incorrect tax code, meaning your employee pays too much or too little tax.
+This issue affects 8 million people each year.
+HMRC can correct this later, but it's best to get it right from the start.

 How long should I keep completed starter checklists?